decentraland/documentation/content/creator/wearables-and-emotes/wearables/linked-wearables.md

 ## Pushing changes for review

-Previously published and approved wearables that are edited need to go through the curation process again.
+Published and approved wearables that are edited need to go through the curation process again.
 Don't worry, there won't be any fees applied to already published wearables.

 To push changes to get them curated, you need to: